Skip to content

 Instructions

-• In a medium-size pot on medium-high heat add in the olive oil and cook the onions and garlic until they are browned about 3 to 7 minutes.
+• In a medium-sized pot on medium-high heat, add the olive oil and cook the onions and garlic until they are browned, which takes about 3 to 7 minutes.

 • Pour in the liquid and bring to a boil.

-• Once boiling pour in the cornmeal while continuing to vigorously stir with a whisk to ensure no clumps are formed, about 15 to 20 minutes.
+• Once boiling pour in the cornmeal while vigorously stirring with a whisk to ensure no clumps are formed, about 15 to 20 minutes.
 When the cornmeal is poured in, turn the heat down to medium-low.

-• Finish off the polenta by stirring in butter, parmesan cheese, and salt and pepper until completely combined.
+• Finish off the polenta by stirring in butter, parmesan cheese, salt, and pepper until completely combined.
 Cook for a further 5 minutes over low heat.
 Garnish with parmesan and parsley.

 • Serve hot, enjoy!